chrissco28/BYOSAUtility/README.md

 Instructions:
 1) To connection the Azure Data Lake, enter in the account name, key, and container name.
 NOTE: All connection details to the data lake are case sensitve
 2) Update the folder root location where the default manifest file is stored within the data lake.
+If the default manifest file is at the root location use / or click on "Root".
 3) Select the default manifest file and/or paste the manifest contents Click on Validate